BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^24]: **Why Crypto Account?** A crypto-account includes outputs of descriptors for a number of different key derivations.
 It allows Gordian Seed Tool to output a single packet of information and for the recipient to pull the specific derivation that they need (in this case, a cosigner key).
 So, it minimizes user errors when passing over xpubs.
 But, our preferred solution if for the recipient to make a `ur:crypto-request` for exactly what they need and Gordian Seed Tool to use a `ur:crypto-request` to send it.

+[^sharing]: **Sharing Your Multisig.** This will share the read-only multisig account with your Passport.
+This has some slight privacy repercussions, but it's likely that your Passport is more secure that your Sparrow.
+On the upside, it'll allow you to verify addresses generated by the multisig account on your Passport.

 [^25]: **Clear Labelling.** No security through obscurity.

 [^26]: **Seriously, Delete It!** It is very important that your recovery seed *not* be in Gordian Seed Tool as it creates an additional vector of action.
 This is especially important if you are using the same device for your recovery seed and your active Gordian Seed Tool (not recommended!).